omec-project/testpod5G/README.md

 4. Extend Functionality to test other NF functions

-More details of the testPod can be found at - https://docs.sd-core.opennetworking.org/master/developer/testpod.html
+More details of the testPod can be found in [SD-Core docs](https://docs.sd-core.opennetworking.org/master/developer/testpod.html)